 |8||Mam non Hai Au Bay|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Ho Chi Minh City air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Ho Chi Minh City is currently 4.2 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Sunday, Nov 27|

 Good 21 US AQI